 Most BI Companies are Committed to:

 By automating monotonous tasks and streamlining workflows, BI has paved the way for businesses to focus resources on creativity and business growth, rather than tedious tasks like data input.
-With BI, companies are able to attain, analyze and report on insights that help them enhance growth, increase profit and improve efficiency.
+With BI, companies can attain, analyze and report on insights that help them enhance growth, increase profit and improve efficiency.

 The purpose of BI — and the intent of companies selling BIO can be narrowed down to: